atlassubbed/atlas-seq-matcher/README.md

 #### performance with trie

-I didn't test the equivalent trie implemention of `SeqMatcher` yet, but I'm certain it will be slower than the current implementation, since each invocation of `matcher.found` will result in an object key lookup, which is slower than char code lookups and setting/reading two local integers.
+The trie implementation of the `SeqMatcher` is slower than the current implementation, since each invocation of `matcher.found` will result in an extra object key lookup, which is slower than char code lookups and setting/reading a local integer.
 Recall that `matcher.found` is being called on the order of a million times for a typical HTML document, and maybe billions of times for continuous HTML streaming.

 A concise trie implementation can be found in the [trie-implementation](https://github.com/atlassubbed/atlas-seq-matcher/tree/trie-implementation) branch.